Young Inventors Prize

 Are there any prizes?

-The winner will be revealed at the European Inventor Award ceremony in June 2022.
-A cash incentive has been made available to support young or early-career innovators to help them advance their work.
+The winner will be revealed at the European Inventor Award ceremony.
+A cash incentive will be made available to support young or early-career innovators to help them advance their work.
 The winner will receive a cash prize of EUR 20 000, the second and third placed finalists will receive EUR 10 000 and EUR 5 000 respectively.